Wood Boiler Maintenance Kits & Tips From Industry Experts

 Outdoor Wood Boiler Maintenance on Vacation

-Couple more options for you:
+A couple more options for you:

-• You can set up your unit with a bypass to not heat the home and circulate within itself the burn time will be much much longer 4 to 5 days.
+You can set up your unit with a bypass to not heat the home and circulate within itself; the burn time will be much, much longer—4 to 5 days.

-• Maybe a friend or family member could help and feed the unit while you're away.
+Maybe a friend or family member could help and feed the unit while you're away.

 What If the Electricity Goes Out?